ryouchinsa/ryouchinsa.github.io/edit/README.md

 - To change the box color, use the color picker at the top-right corner.
 - To change the cross hairs color, deselect all boxes and change the default color.

-View menus and Settings.
+View menus.
-- View menu -> "Focus box" to quick zoom to the selected box.
+- "Focus box" to quick zoom to the selected box.
-- View menu -> "Hide cross hairs" to hide cross hairs.
+- "Hide cross hairs" to hide cross hairs.
-- View menu -> "Hide other boxes" to hide other boxes.
+- "Hide other boxes" to hide other boxes.
-- View menu -> "Show labels on boxes" to show labels on boxes.
+- "Show labels on boxes" to show labels on boxes.
-- View menu -> "Show coordinates on boxes" to show (x, y) coordinates on boxes.
+- "Show coordinates on boxes" to show (x, y) coordinates on boxes.
-- View menu -> "Show indexes on labels table" to show each row number on the labels table.
+- "Show indexes on labels table" to show each row number on the labels table.
-- View menu -> "Show checkboxes on labels table" to show a checkbox to show/hide for each row on the labels table.
+- "Show checkboxes on labels table" to show a checkbox to show/hide for each row on the labels table.
-- View menu -> "Show depth image" to show the depth image.
+- "Show depth image" to show the depth image.

+Settings menus.
-- Settings -> "Use 1-click buttons" is to show 1-click buttons of object names on the label dialog.
+- "Use 1-click buttons" is to show 1-click buttons of object names on the label dialog.
-- Settings -> "Show edit points between box corners" is to show edit points between box corners.
+- "Show edit points between box corners" is to show edit points between box corners.
-- Settings -> "Click 4 points when draw boxes" is to draw a box clicking xmin, xmax, ymin, and ymax of the object.
+- "Click 4 points when draw boxes" is to draw a box clicking xmin, xmax, ymin, and ymax of the object.

 ![box](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/cce579b7-5ebc-4e20-9e8a-b92587d57848)